robjnz/familyhistory2021/blog/birthuk.md

 ---
-title: How to a find a record of births on line in England and Wales
+title: How to a find a record of births online in England and Wales
 excerpt:
 date: 2020-12-05

 ---

 ## Searching For records of Birth in England and Wales